neurodata/MCC/README.md

 ```

 ### R Dependencies
-`MCC` depends on R <ADD VERSION NUMBER> and the following libraries
+`MCC` depends on R 3.6.3 and the following libraries:
 ```
 cdcsis
 ComplexHeatmap